seldo/galls-law/fluent-conf.md

 # [fit] exponential monoliths
 # [fit] were going to be expensive

-^ Had to scale some way other than making a lot of copies of our couchdb.
+^ Exponentially larger numbers of monoliths get expensive.
+We have to scale some way other than making a lot of copies of our couchdb.

 ---

 # [fit] splitting the
 # [fit] monolith

-^ You need to scale differently: you break up the monolith.
+^ We need to scale differently: we break up the monolith.

 ---